 The online consultations implementation toolkit has been developed to support practices, clinicians, commissioners and primary care networks (PCNs) with the successful adoption of online consultations and the seamless integration of these alongside face-to-face and other services.

-The toolkit is an interactive document that provides a range of ideas and options for different professionals, including clinicians, at different points in their implementation journey.
-As a result, those people using the toolkit are encouraged to jump through to the sections most relevant to their role or organisation.
+There is both a full version of the toolkit for those who are leading these projects and a shortened version, particularly aimed at GPs and other practice staff.
+The toolkit is an interactive and provides a range of ideas and options for different professionals, including clinicians, at different points in their implementation journey.
+As a result, those using the toolkit are encouraged to jump through to the sections most relevant to their role or organisation.

 The content in the toolkit has been tested with users, including a sample of practices.
 It also includes feedback received and incorporated from stakeholders including professional and regulatory bodies, patient partner representatives, system suppliers, academic institutions, SMEs, commissioners, patients, practice managers, GPs and other NHS colleagues.